code-monet/sim-gamer-kit/docs/joystick_gremlin_plugins/handbrake.md

 ## Joystick as Handbrake

-If you want to use an analog axis as a handbrake in your driving game, typically you should just be able to bind it.
+If you want to use an analog axis (usually throttle on a HOTAS, or the Y axis of the joystick) as a handbrake in your driving game, typically you should just be able to bind it.
 Some games however expect a "toggle" rather than "held" control.
+You may also want to configure the "bite" point.
 This plugin will let you achieve that.

 ### Setup